BuilderIO/builder/examples/vue/vue-storefront/README.md

-# theme

-> My awesome Vue Storefront project
+# Builder.io example with Vue Storefront

+Builder.io drag-and-drop page and section building for Vue Storefront

+## Status
+This example uses the beta v2 of the Vue SDK.

 ## Build Setup